skx/dhcp.io/README.md

 Running Locally
 ---------------

-The installation section, above, should be complete enough that you're able to run the application.
+The installation section should be complete enough that you're able to run the application.

 For testing purposes a **sample** lighttpd configuration file is included